 Top 10 Tourist Attractions in Rome (that makes Rome beautiful)

-To prove that Rome is beautiful, I show you the ten most beautiful tourist attractions in Rome, which I think every tourist must not miss when visiting Rome as well.
-Let’s kick off the list with the most famous landmark in Italy, the Colosseum.
+To prove that Rome is gorgeous, I will show you the ten most beautiful tourist attractions in Rome, which I think every tourist must not miss when visiting Rome.
+Let’s start the list with the most famous landmark in Italy, the Colosseum.

-And for more than 2000 years now, it is still intact for us to behold.
+And for over 2000 years now, it is still intact for us to behold.

 The interiors of the Colosseum are not that physically attractive.
 Still, it’s what could transport you back 2000 years ago when more than 50,000 Romans watched different events, ranging from public execution to the most entertaining ones.
 There are wild animal fights, gladiator games, and even naval battles!

-What’s really architecturally remarkable about the Colosseum is its exterior, which is absolutely Instagrammable too.
+What’s really architecturally remarkable about the Colosseum is its exterior, which is also absolutely Instagrammable.
 From afar, each floor may look very similar.
 But come closer, and you will see that it has different styles for each level.

 To be specific, starting from the very top, the architectural styles you will see on the Roman Colosseum are Corinthian, Ionic, and Doric.